About our organisation

 UQ College has been established by The University of Queensland as a separate Company, namely UQ College Limited to further meet the needs of students seeking pathways to, or direct entry into degrees.

 UQ College is governed by the Board of UQ College, representing University, College and community interests.
-The current Board was announced in October 2015 and comprises four highly respected members, chaired by Dr David Hamill.

 The Board has primary responsibility for setting the strategic direction for UQ College and driving innovative quality education services to support more adults to reach the tertiary education course of their choice.